 This version, Princess of Mars, has been produced by The Asylum.
 The Asylum are a B-budget production company who have specialized in the mockbuster – films with titles designed to sound like big-budget hits of the moment when released on dvd shelves.
 These have included their own version of public domain works like War of the Worlds (2005), Journey to the Center of the Earth (2008), Sherlock Holmes (2009), The Three Musketeers (2011), Grimm’s Snow White (2012), Hansel and Gretel (2013), Jack the Giant Killer (2013) and Hercules Reborn (2014) when the respective big-screen versions came out, and other soundalike titles such as The Da Vinci Treasure (2006), Snakes on a Train (2006), AVH: Alien vs Hunter (2007), The Hitchhiker (2007), I Am Omega (2007), Transmorphers (2007), Allan Quatermain and the Temple of Skulls (2008), The Day the Earth Stopped (2008) 100 Million B.C.
 (2008), Sunday School Musical (2008), The 18 Year Old Virgin (2009), Almighty Thor (2011), Battle of Los Angeles (2011) and Age of the Hobbits (2012).
 (I shall leave you to guess which particular popular titles each of these is intended to imitate – it is not particularly hard).
 In typical manner, The Asylum Princess of Mars as Avatar of Mars on cable tv in order to exploit the timeliness of James Cameron’s Avatar (2009).

 With international copyright on Burroughs’ works having expired in 2000 (fifty years after Burroughs death) and the works now in public domain, there was nothing to stop The Asylum making this adaptation of A Princess of Mars and stealing Andrew Stanton’s thunder.
 They also made an adaptation of Edgar Rice Burroughs’ The Land That Time Forgot (2009) the same year.
 (Although for all that, Edgar Rice Burroughs receives no on-screen credit anywhere in the film).
-Director, writer, cinematographer, editor and general one-man band Mark Atkins had directed several other of The Asylum’s films with Evil Eyes (2004), Halloween Night (2006), Allan Quatermain and the Temple of Skulls, Merlin and the War of the Dragons (2008), Dragonquest (2009), The Haunting of Winchester House (2009), Battle of Los Angeles, Sand Sharks (2011), Alien Origin (2012), Jack the Giant Killer (2013), Knight of the Dead (2013), Android Cop (2014), Dragons of Camelot (2014), P-51 Dragon Fighter (2014), A Perfect Vacation (2015), Road Wars (2015), Planet of the Sharks (2016), Empire of the Sharks (2017), Jurassic School (2017) and 6-Headed Shark Attack (2018).
+Director, writer, cinematographer, editor and general one-man band Mark Atkins had directed several other of The Asylum’s films with Evil Eyes (2004), Halloween Night (2006), Allan Quatermain and the Temple of Skulls, Merlin and the War of the Dragons (2008), Dragonquest (2009), The Haunting of Winchester House (2009), Battle of Los Angeles, Sand Sharks (2011), Alien Origin (2012), Jack the Giant Killer (2013), Knight of the Dead (2013), Android Cop (2014), Dragons of Camelot (2014), P-51 Dragon Fighter (2014), A Perfect Vacation (2015), Road Wars (2015), Planet of the Sharks (2016), Empire of the Sharks (2017), Jurassic School (2017), 6-Headed Shark Attack (2018) and Monster Island (2019).

 What is surprising is that, though produced on one of The Asylum’s characteristically impoverished budgets, Princess of Mars emerges as halfway reasonable.
 It doesn’t quite work but that is more due to reasons other than its treatment of the source material.
 Mark Atkins conducts some smart modern updatings of the story – rather than being a Confederate soldier in the 19th Century, John Carter is now a Special Forces operative in modern Afghanistan.
 As opposed to passing out in a cave and being transported to Mars through American Indian mysticism, Carter’s materialisation on Mars comes via a military experiment (although how downloading Carter’s memory into a flash drive and a medical process that combines mental projection and repairing his near fatally damaged body works makes for a decidedly baffling wave of the hand explanation).
 In a nod towards astronomical reality, we learn that the Mars that Carter visits is not the Mars of the Solar System but an entirely different planet that has also been named Mars.